 I still remember a one on one or WIP (work in progress) as we called them with my manager many years ago back in my corporate life.
-I kept talking about work, where the team was sitting against budget and everything else work related.
-My manager looked and me and said “Renée, how are you?” again I kept talking about the team's results – he asked me the same question again, “Renée, I’m asking how you are?”
+I kept talking about work, where the team was sitting against budget, and everything else work-related.
+My manager looked and said, “Renée, how are you?” again I kept talking about the team's results – he asked me the same question again, “Renée, I’m asking how you are?”

-I was taken aback, he had the time to actually ask of how I was going personally, when my next break was and how my partner was.
-We chatted for 15 minutes and it really recalibrated my mindset back into a “being” mode opposed to a “doing” mode.
+I was taken aback; he had the time to actually ask of how I was going personally, when my next break was and how my partner was.
+We chatted for 15 minutes, and it really recalibrated my mindset back into a “being” mode opposed to a “doing” mode.
 It showed he cared about me, not just the results my team and I were achieving.
-It made me realise, as leader I needed to do the same with my team.
+It made me realise, as a leader, I needed to do the same with my team.

 Small signs of progress are important